 Vivid color expression

-It covers 99% of the sRGB colour space, which assures a wide range of exceptional colours.
+It covers 99% of the sRGB color space, which assures a wide range of exceptional colors.

 This feature matches the monitor’s refresh rate with the graphics card’s frame rate, which ultimately reduces tearing and stuttering.

 It makes all the possible on-screen features easy to access, such as picture mode, screen split 2.0, brightness, volume, and dual controller.

 - 24″ UHD 4K display

 - Delicate colour precision